A serious injury in the context of road safety is defined as a person injured in a road crash who requires hospital admission.

 Serious injuries not matched to police reports

-A person not matched to a police crash report but has been identified as having an injury on a public road or injury on a traffic-public road for the hospital stay.
+A person not matched to a police crash report but has been identified as having an injury on a public road for the hospital stay.
 This data has limited information and no crash details are available.